 Symptoms

-If you have any of these symptoms you may have a biceps tendon rupture.
+If you have any of these symptoms, you may have a biceps tendon rupture:

-- Sudden sharp pain in the front of the shoulder • Swelling or bruising in the front of the shoulder
+- Sudden sharp pain in the front of the shoulder

-- A “pop eye” deformity of the biceps muscle.
+- A “Popeye” deformity of the biceps muscle

-Often the injury is quite painful but usually the arm begins to feel better in a few days.
+Often the injury is quite painful, but usually, the arm begins to feel better in a few days.

 When to see a doctor

-During your appointment your doctor will examine your shoulder to see if you have a proximal biceps rupture.
+During your appointment, your doctor will examine your shoulder to see if you have a proximal biceps rupture.
 He/She will also look for signs of other shoulder problems.

-In order to make a diagnosis your doctor may order
+In order to make a diagnosis, your doctor may order:

 - X-ray